FAQs

 Do you run a Shop?
 What do you sell?

 Yes!
-We launched Magenta House Shop in early December and currently stock publications and artisanal products that explore food cultures, heritage ventures, and experimental publishing across Asia and Australia.
+We launched Magenta House Shop in December 2024 and currently stock publications and artisanal products that explore food cultures, heritage ventures, and experimental publishing across Asia and Australia.
 To curate this inventory, Mariam works closely with a small suite of partners, artists and independent print-houses to source items that focus on eco-friendly, one-of-a-kind, and limited-run creations.
-Proceeds from some sales are redistributed to artisan communities and social enterprises, while other profits go towards funding free Magenta programs.
+Proceeds from some sales are redistributed to artisan communities and social enterprises, while other profits go towards funding Magenta programs.

 I want to visit the Magenta House Shop / Magenta House Library!
 How do I contact you?

 We operate the Shop primarily online and are open on weekends by appointment and during Magenta House pop-ups.
 Our Library is also open by appointment and during open days, which we usually announce on Instagram.
-Access hours vary depending on our schedule (we work freelance to sustain these projects).
+Access hours vary depending on our schedule (we work freelance to sustain Magenta).
 Feel free to DM Mariam on Instagram or use the Contact Us form to book a visit.

 Where did the name come from?